gael37/issue-tracker/README.md

 Users can login with credentials or Google.
 I was unsatisfied with the user exeperience of bare NextAuth login page so I customised it using a simple React Form component.

-### Regarding UX
+### Regarding UX/UI

-I tried to implement as many loading spinners/skeletons as I could.
+I tried to implement as many loading spinners/skeletons as I could, and the app is fully responsive.

 ## Why this project?
 Challenges?